bueler/nla/index.md

 * Check out the nearly-weekly [homework Assignments](homework).

 * There are three Exams, namely two Midterm Quizzes and a Final.
-All are in class, and the Final will happen at the scheduled time.
+All are in-class and on paper, with no computer tools or internet.
+(Remote students should set up proctoring; [please contact me by email](mailto:elbueler@alaska.edu).)
+The Final will happen at the scheduled time.
 See the [Exams](exams) tab for review guides and sample exams.

 * Homework will require programming in Matlab/Octave or some other suitable scientific computing language.
 See the [this page](computing) and the [_Programming languages compared_ (PDF)](https://bueler.github.io/compareMOP.pdf) handout for recommended languages.
 Code example are at the [Codes tab](codes).